Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 *Misfit* was *their* ship, on that point they were in agreement.
 Never mind that her price tag of nearly five billion dollars meant that she belonged firmly to the Byron Group, she had literally been built to their needs and specifications.

 There was still some customization to do.
 She still felt a bit too clean and corporate for any of their tastes, and Xiù was already idly eyeing up some of the cupboards and blank wall spaces in the hab with an eye to maybe painting some kind of decoration on them.
-Julian had his tomahawk on the wall in his lab, and the gift card from the BGEV team---the one with a cute cartoon of the three of them drawn by a student at Xiù’s old school---now held pride of place in the pilot’s station, just above her head to her right where she could glance at it anytime she liked.
+Julian had his tomahawk on the wall in his lab, and the gift card from the BGEV team - the one with a cute cartoon of the three of them drawn by a student at Xiù’s old school - now held pride of place in the pilot’s station, just above her head to her right where she could glance at it anytime she liked.
 The kid who’d drawn it had a bright future as an illustrator.

 Those two keepsakes aside, though, *Misfit* was basically undecorated.
 It was a new house, with new furniture, but not really a sense of being lived in… at least not yet.